jberet/jberet-user-guide/read_and_write_csv_data/README.md

 ###nameMapping
 `java.lang.String[]`

-Specify the bean fields or map keys corresponding to CSV columns.
-If the CSV columns exactly match bean fields or map keys, then no need to specify this property.
+Specify the bean fields or map keys corresponding to CSV columns in the same order.
+Not used if `beanType` property is set to `java.util.List`.
+If the CSV column names exactly match bean fields or map keys, then no need to specify this property.
+If the CSV column names are missing or differ from bean fields or map keys, then this property is required.
+An example of `nameMapping` value:

+`"number, gender, title, givenName, middleInitial, surname"`

 ###beanType
 `java.lang.Class`